 There’s no denying we’d all be lost without the internet.
 Whether it’s for business or personal use, everything’s easier, quicker and less stressful thanks to the web.
-And for children, the internet is a whole exciting world of knowledge, fun, games, interest, education and entertainment.
-However, like all great things there’s always a minority who has to spoil it for everyone else.
-And that’s why Child Internet Safety is here to protect you and your children from nasty online digital dangers.
+For children, the internet is a whole exciting world of knowledge, fun, games, interest, education and entertainment.
+However, like all great things there’s always a minority who spoil it for everyone else which is why Child Internet Safety is THE place where you will find latest information to keep your family safe online.

 Cyberbullying, trolling, pornography, online grooming, violence, malicious content… It’s a truly terrifying thought that your children could be exposed to such horrendous online abuse and appalling materials.